It's Time to GetNstep and SOAR!

 Lifting others as she climbs.
 In 2016, Nicole successfully completed John’s Maxwell 21 Irrefutable

 Laws of Leadership, a course designed to train 21st Century Leaders to add value to the lives of others.
 As a lover of people, Mrs. Horston has dedicated her time, talent, and treasure to upset the status quo.
 She puts her words into action by volunteering within her community to causes that are dear to her heart.
 This year, she created two signature programs, "Beautiful Me" and Destined4Greatness, mentoring programs geared toward middle school students.

 Nicole currently serves as the Director of Black Women Networking, Ohio.
 As a member of the Order of the Eastern Star’s Chapter, Queen of the South #22, the National Association of Colored Women’s Clubs, and The Federated Chapter of Ladies of Serenity she supports each organization’s mission to eradicate barriers that impact women and children.
 Ms. Horston is the past President of the National Association of Professional Women, Mansfield, OH chapter and President of the Beta Theta Omega Chapter of Alpha Kappa Alpha Sorority, Incorporated.

-Nicole Horston resides in Columbus, Ohio, with her husband and son, Antwan J. Horston.
+Nicole Horston resides in Ohio with her husband, Antwan and son, Antwan J. Horston.